tshiven/Caching-Random-Variate/doc/source/api.rst

 Entropy-Optimal Generation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-These generators are described in :cite:`saad2025pldi`.
+The generators are the entropy-optimal algorithms from :cite:`saad2025pldi`.
+They take as input the target :data:`cdf` as described in the :ref:`previous section <api:Defining a Target Distribution>` as well as a :data:`prng`, which is described in :ref:`api:Pseudorandom Number Generators`.

 .. doxygenfunction:: generate_opt
 .. doxygenfunction:: generate_opt_ext